dymajo/waka-guidebooks/regions/nz-wlg/ticketing-zones-fares.md

 ### Trains

-**Wellington Trains do not have electronic ticketing**. **Only Cash** is accepted on the train, but 10-Trip or monthly passes can be purchased at [some train stations and convenience stores](https://www.metlink.org.nz/tickets-and-fares/where-to-buy-your-train-tickets/).
+**Wellington Trains do not have electronic ticketing**. **Only Cash** is accepted on the train, but 10-Trip or monthly passes can be purchased with credit cards, EFTPOS, or cash at [some train stations and convenience stores](https://www.metlink.org.nz/tickets-and-fares/where-to-buy-your-train-tickets/).
 Special tickets for off-peak travel or concessions are also available - see the [fares](#bus-train-fares) section for more information.

 To use a paper ticket, hand it to the ticket inspector on-board the train when they come around during your journey.
 While rail replacement buses have Snapper readers, they do not take Snapper - only train tickets or cash is accepted.

 ### Cable Car